-I thought I would be the perfect time to reflect back on my time as an entrepreneur and share my top five entrepreneurial fears.
+I thought this season would be the perfect time to reflect back on my time as an entrepreneur and share my top five entrepreneurial fears.
 Because if I’m being honest, being an entrepreneur has been my scariest job to date.

 Fear #1: Will they like my Kool-Aid?